 By the way, the one thing you won’t need to get is a driver’s license.
 Your foreign license is perfectly fine as long as it is valid.

-*We were recently made aware that there is a service foreigners can use to receive their TRN without having to do it themselves.
+*If you’d rather not do it yourself, there is a service foreigners can use to receive their TRN without having to do it themselves.
 It comes recommended by several people who used it successfully.
 All you need to provide is your passport copy, work permit copy, lease agreement copy, 2 passport photos, proof of address from a bill if possible and copy of your driver’s license.
 This service (located near Fourways Gardens) then files the paperwork for you and within 1-3 days your TRN is ready.
 The cost is 650 rands.
 If you’re interested, please contact Joburg Expat and we will provide you with the contact details.